emma-wilson/preprints-workshop-template/_episodes/text-lesson_1.md

 originalRepository: UKRN-Open-Research/ukrn-wb-lesson-templates

 ---
+Begin your workshop with an introduction to the concept of preprints, along with potential benefits and drawbacks.

 ## What are preprints?

 Give an introduction to what preprints are.
 It can be useful to add a discussion element to your workshop to gauge participants' understanding of preprints.
 You might consider briefly explaining why current academic publishing workflows can often be slow and expensive.